Counting geodesics on expander surfaces: Introduction

 \section{Introduction}

-Let $X$ be a connected, closed hyperbolic surface.
+Let $X$ be a hyperbolic surface (that is connected, closed, and orientable; we will assume these three properties throughout).
 It is easy to see that the shortest closed geodesic on $X$ is always \emph{simple}, i.e. does not self-intersect.
 The number of simple geodesics less than a given length grows polynomially \cite{rivin2001, mirzakhani2008}, while the total number of closed geodesics grows exponentially (by work of Delsarte, Huber, and Selberg; see \cite{buser2010} for references).
 Thus non-simple closed geodesics must eventually become predominant.
 At what length scale does the transition occur?

 We refer to this as the ``birthday problem'' for geodesics, by analogy with the basic probability question about the number of uniform, independent samples with replacement from a collection of $n$ objects needed before some object is picked multiple times.
 The answer will depend on particular geometric features of the surface.
 In this paper, we address this question for expander surfaces.
-We also study the question of the length scale at which almost all closed geodesics are \emph{filling}, i.e. each component of the complement of the geodesic (projected to the surface $X$) is a topological disc.
+We also study the question of the length scale at which almost all closed geodesics are \emph{filling}, i.e. each component of the complement of the geodesic is a topological disc.

-The Laplace operator on $X$ has a discrete spectrum and always has a simple eigenvalue of $0$.
+The Laplace operator on the hyperbolic surface $X$ has a discrete spectrum and always has a simple eigenvalue of $0$.
 The \emph{spectral gap} is the distance to the next smallest eigenvalue.
 For $\delta>0$ we say that $X$ is a $\delta$-\emph{expander surface} if its spectral gap is greater than $\delta$.
 This terminology is motivated by an analogous and much studied concept for graphs.
 Families of $\delta$-expander surfaces exhibit many interesting properties such as fast mixing of geodesic flow and lower bound on Cheeger constant.
 Random constructions typically give expander families.

-We denote by $N(X,L)$, respectively $N_{simp}(X,L)$, the number of closed geodesics, respectively simple closed geodesics, on $X$ of length at most $L$.
+We denote by $N(X,L)$, respectively $N_{simp}(X,L)$, the number of oriented closed geodesics, respectively oriented simple closed geodesics, on $X$ of length at most $L$.
 The \emph{systole} of a hyperbolic surface is the length of the shortest closed geodesic.

 \begin{thm} Let $\delta, s_0, \epsilon>0$.
 There exists a constant $c=c(\delta,s_0,\epsilon)$ such that for any $\delta$-expander surface $X$ of genus $g$ with systole at least $s_0$, and any $L> c\sqrt{g} \log g$,